-Net metering, also referred to as co-generation, allows MEA members to generate a portion of their electricity from an approved site generating source.
+Net metering allows MEA members to generate a portion of their electricity from an approved site generating source.
 This can offset the member’s own personal energy usage and in some cases cover beyond the member’s personal usage.
 Any unused electricity generated by the member, can be sold back to MEA at a rate comparable to the avoided cost of MEA having to generate that same energy.

 Do your research.
 For Alaska Statutes regarding net metering of electric energy throughout the state please click here.
 Understand the different generation options and which one is best for your location.
 Many members choose to conduct a small study of the wind or solar resources available to better determine the actual output of their system vs. system specs.
 To be eligible for net metering, a member must be generating from one of the following sources at their location: (A) solar photovoltaic and solar thermal energy; (B) wind energy; (C) biomass energy, including landfill gas or biogas produced from organic matter, wastewater, anaerobic digesters, or municipal solid waste; (D) hydroelectric energy; (E) geothermal energy; (F) hydrokinetic energy; (G) ocean thermal energy; (H) other sources as approved by the commission that generally have similar environmental impact.